gencat/participa/docs/HOW_TO_UPGRADE.md

 ### New modules

-  1. Decidim Type ("decidim-type"): Adds a CRUD engine to create new Type
+  #### 1. Decidim Type ("decidim-type")

+  This new module adds a CRUD to create new Type

+  #### 2. Decidim Admin Extended ("decidim-admin-extended"):

+  This module adds the necessary routes, menus and views to show the Type module inside the admin area